 5. Is “insipid” a formal word?

-Yes, it’s slightly formal and often used in writing or educated speech.
+Yes, it’s slightly formal and often used in writing, reviews, essays, and more educated speech.